 Claire: Because we’d loved it before.
 (She laughs)

 Norma: What did you love about it?

-Claire: Well, of course it’s changed a lot, you know, but we knew when we came back we didn’t know most of the people but at the time we were here, of course, we felt like we knew almost everybody in town, you know?
+Claire: Well, of course it’s changed a lot, you know, but we knew when we came back, we didn’t know most of the people but at the time we were here, of course, we felt like we knew almost everybody in town, you know?
 And we thought it was a beautiful area.
 We just liked it.
-You used to be able to stand in the middle of Main Street and talk to your friends for 2 minutes without a car coming along, you know?
+You used to be able to stand in the middle of Main Street and talk to your friends for two minutes without a car coming along, you know?
 Back in those days it was really a small agricultural town, before uh, before uh, what’s his name, the guy who advertised the…

 Claire: Mondavi, before he promoted the valley so much that, you know, it became very popular.

-Norma: So when you first came was it mostly all this area around Fulton, was it mostly agricultural, for example?
+Norma: So, when you first came was it mostly all this area around Fulton, was it mostly agricultural, for example?